Patient Leaflet Updated 16-Dec-2024 | Zentiva

 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-The active substance is anagrelide.
 Each capsule contains 0.5 mg anagrelide (as anagrelide hydrochloride monohydrate).

 The other ingredients are:

-Capsule contents: Lactose monohydrate, croscarmellose sodium, povidone (K29/32), lactose, microcrystalline cellulose, magnesium stearate
+Capsule contents: Lactose monohydrate, croscarmellose sodium, povidone (K29/32), lactose, microcrystalline cellulose, magnesium stearate.

-Capsule Shell: Gelatin, titanium dioxide (E171)
+Capsule Shell: Gelatin, titanium dioxide (E171).

 Anagrelide 0.5 mg is supplied as a hard capsule (size 4) with an opaque white body and cap.
+The capsule is filled with white to off-white powder.

 The capsules are provided in bottles containing 42 or 100 hard capsules.